 If you have saved some money on the florist and cake designer already, this might be a good investment for you.

 Lighting definitely sets the mood.
 The last thing you want your guests to feel is having dinner inside the library with bright lights!

 Setting these lights is usually an extra cost, but we would say is definitely worth the investment.

 The answer to this is on how much detail and the specialization you will need.

 These online places are great for pretty standard designs.
 They are gorgeous and modern, but they are still within the “standard” category.

 If you are looking for custom materials and assembly, you will most likely want to speak and work with a stationery designer who can show you samples, materials, and assembly possibilities.

 8. Rental Companies

-For most venues, many standard rentals are already included, like chairs, tables, tents, etc.
+Many standard rentals are already included for most venues, like chairs, tables, tents, etc.